WWHO: History

-In November 2011, it was reported that the Sinclair Broadcast Group, the owner of WSYX and who also effectively owns WTTE, was in talks to purchase WWHO from LIN for an estimated $7 million.
+In November 2011, it was reported that the Sinclair Broadcast Group, the owner of WSYX and who also effectively owned WTTE, was in talks to purchase WWHO from LIN for an estimated $7 million.
 This deal, if it were approved, would have given Sinclair control of four of the six largest network affiliations in the Ohio capital.
 This deal never materialized, however, and LIN filed instead to sell the station to Manhan Media.
 The sale was granted on December 20, 2011.
 In February 2012, after consummating the sale, Manhan Media entered into a shared services agreement (SSA) with Sinclair, making WWHO a sister station to WSYX and WTTE.
-(Manhan Media's owner, Stephen P. Mumblow, subsequently started Deerfield Media to acquire the Federal Communications Commission (FCC) assets, including the licenses, of several stations that are being divested by Sinclair in the wake of its purchase of stations from Newport Television.
-However, Sinclair would retain control of those stations through a local marketing agreement.)
+(Manhan Media's owner, Stephen P. Mumblow, subsequently started Deerfield Media to acquire the Federal Communications Commission (FCC) assets, including the licenses, of several stations that were being divested by Sinclair in the wake of its purchase of stations from Newport Television.
+However, Sinclair would retain control of those stations through an LMA.)
 In a way, the LMA also reunited WWHO with WLWC, which Sinclair owned outright until April 2013 when that station was sold to OTA Broadcasting, LLC.
-Although Sinclair now controls WWHO, it initially continued to operate from separate studios several blocks east of the WSYX/WTTE studios; by October 2013, WWHO had moved in with WSYX/WTTE.
+Although Sinclair now controlled WWHO, it initially continued to operate from separate studios several blocks east of the WSYX/WTTE studios; by October 2013, WWHO had moved in with WSYX/WTTE.

 Due to a conflict on Bally Sports Ohio, WWHO aired a Reds game on April 4, 2023.

+On August 18, 2025, Sinclair announced that it would acquire WWHO outright, creating a legal duopoly with WSYX.
+The sale was completed on October 7.